 I was an early adopter of podcasting.
 Though I don’t have the dates, it was shortly after I started blogging, so around 2009 or 2010.
 Those podcasts are no longer online so I can’t even verify when.

 My process was simple.
 I’d interview people at conventions.
-I used a digital recorder with a cheap mic, didn’t prep for the interview, and made no edits afterwards.
+I used a digital recorder with a cheap mic, didn’t prep for the interview, and made no edits afterward.
 I just posted the raw files.
 Overall it wasn’t bad – as long as my subjects were extroverts and didn’t clam up in front of a microphone.
-However the results were far from professional and wouldn’t meet the much higher expectations of people today.
+However, the results were far from professional and wouldn’t meet the much higher expectations of people today.

 So before you jump into podcasting, consider the following five questions:

 Do You Enjoy Public Speaking?
 Some people can stand in front of an audience and offer an interesting monologue with little prep and no anxiety.
 Accomplished orators usually make for good podcasters.
 However, if public speaking terrifies you, podcasting won’t be much better.
 Yes, a podcast doesn’t have people staring at us, but we also don’t have any visual cues from our audience to know if we are connecting with them.

 Are You Blogging?
 Are you currently blogging?
 Are you doing so consistently, according to a schedule?
 Do you have enough content ideas?
 The reality is that if you’re having trouble blogging, you will most likely struggle even more with podcasting.

 Do You Have Time to Prep?
 Six years ago I got away with doing no prep work.
 That won’t fly today.
 For interviews, you need to research your guest and formulate twice as many questions as you will need.
 If you’re not doing an interview but a monologue, the prep time is even greater, the same as for a speech.